The Graduate School

 • Eligible according to a standard needs analysis or financial aid officer's professional judgement.

-For the student to establish financial need, students must complete a Free Application for Federal Student Aid (FAFSA) form available online in the Financial Aid Office.
+For the student to establish financial need, students must complete a Free Application for Federal Student Aid (FAFSA) form available online in the Financial Aid and Scholarship Services Office.
 This form is not to be returned to the Graduate School.
-The results will be sent to the student and the Financial Aid Office.
+The results will be sent to the student and the Financial Aid and Scholarship Services Office.
 Students must have a complete file and have been approved for financial aid to be considered for this fellowship.
 Preference will be given to those students that have a current FAFSA form on file at the NMSU Financial Aid office.

 Click here for the nomination process details.